evelynfoy/fun-online-quiz-game/README.md

   - The answer section is where the user will be presented with a number of potential answers in a radio button format.
   - To answer they click one of the answers and click the 'Next Question' button.
-  - If they are incorrect a message will appear showing the result and the correct answwer.
+  - If they are incorrect a message will appear showing the result and the correct answer.
   - If they have reached the last question it will display the result

 ![Answers Area](docs/images/AnswersArea.png)